 The White Rose 1 minute maths app is great fun for pupils in Foundation and Key Stage 1 to practise learning fluency facts at home.
 It includes lots of levels for children to work through and aim to beat their latest high scores.
 It’s free to download and doesn’t require a pupil login.

 Times Table Rockstars is a brilliant website for practising times tables for children in Y2 and above.
-Each week pupils in Key Stage 2 are awarded certificates for the progress that they have made with their recall speed.
 Please ask your child’s teacher if you are unsure of your child’s log-in for this useful resource.

 What is SPADE?